How Much Life Insurance Do You Need?

 That’s it.

-If you do have dependents, you should buy term rather than whole life, in almost every case.
-I’m going to assume you are familiar with the differences between term and whole life insurance already.
-It is a good idea to familiarize yourself with your options if you’re not.
+If you have dependents, you should almost always buy term life insurance rather than other types.
+This article covers the differences between term and whole life insurance.
+It is a good idea to familiarize yourself with your options if you’re not familiar with them.

 When Do You Need Life Insurance?